Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 More knowledgeable users turned to VPN solutions in order to protect their privacy, speed up the bandwidth (which is, as stated by some of them, 50% intentionally throttled), and avoid regional restrictions.

-However, what to do when VPN just won’t work with the Virgin Media router?
+However, what to do when your VPN just won’t work with the Virgin Media router?
+Find the root cause and address it!
+Keep reading for an easy, step-by-step breakdown of all you need to do to fix Virgin broadband VPN issues.

 Why does Virgin Media block VPN?